 Results of the assessments were presented at a regional workshop, held last October in Saly, Senegal.
 Based on the assessment results, representatives from the four countries, along with others in Francophone West Africa, have made plans to strengthen certain aspects of PAC service delivery over the next year.
 The assessment provides a useful contribution to understanding what works and does not work in PAC program implementation.
 E2A is committed to strengthening FP within PAC services and will seek opportunities to apply these programmatic lessons widely.

 National PAC Strategy Development

-Based on findings from E2A’s assessment and needs identified by stakeholders at the regional meeting, E2A is now assisting the Government of Burkina Faso with developing a national PAC strategy.
+Based on findings from E2A’s assessment and needs identified by stakeholders at the regional meeting, E2A assisted the Government of Burkina Faso with developing a national PAC strategy.
 The strategy will be incorporated in Burkina Faso’s Road Map to Accelerate Reduction in Maternal and Child Mortality.
 E2A’s inputs will promote and support expansion of the method mix to enhance choice, promote provision of long-acting and permanent methods, and support development of a community component of PAC and youth-friendly PAC services.

 Documentation of Program for First-Time Parents

 Also in Burkina Faso, Pathfinder International leads a program that addresses the unique sexual and reproductive health needs of childbearing, young women and girls in a region with early childbearing and high risk of poor maternal and child health outcomes.
 The program includes youth-friendly health services and behavior change activities, builds social networks and cohesion among young childbearing women, and addresses social norms and gender inequality.
 Through these approaches, the program aims to improve healthy timing and spacing of pregnancy among young women, ages 10 to 24, including first-time parents.